Betting on end to glut, miners hunt for new zinc deposits

 Already the world's largest consumer, China still needs more zinc to lift rust-proofing of its steel closer to international levels.
 Typically, steel manufactured in China contains only a quarter of the zinc found in western steel.

-Chinese car makers need to buy more steel coated with zinc, known as galvanising, to make their vehicles more rust resistant.
+Chinese car makers need to buy more steel coated with zinc, known as galvanizing, to make their vehicles more rust resistant.

-The issue of rust problems with Chinese-made cars was highlighted in a consumer programme by state broadcaster CCTV.
+The issue of rust problems with Chinese-made cars was highlighted in a consumer program by state broadcaster CCTV.

-The programme drove home the idea that if Chinese automakers want to effectively compete against the global manufacturers they will have to use more zinc, said an auto-industry insider.
+The program drove home the idea that if Chinese automakers want to effectively compete against the global manufacturers they will have to use more zinc, said an auto-industry insider.

 Headway is being made.
 Growth in China's automotive sector, the world's biggest, is already encouraging steelmakers to put more zinc in their steel.

-One of the latest developments has been the expansion of a joint venture between Thyssenkrupp Steel and Anshan Iron and Steel.
+One of the latest developments has been the expansion of a joint venture between Thyssenkrupp Steel TKAGE.DE and Anshan Iron and Steel ASIG.UL.

-Under the plan announced in September, output of galvanised steel from the partnership in Liaoning Province will be boosted by incorporating two existing galvanising lines with a combined capacity of 800,000 tonnes a year at Anshan's main Chinese site.
+Under the plan announced in September, output of galvanized steel from the partnership in Liaoning Province will be boosted by incorporating two existing galvanizing lines with a combined capacity of 800,000 tons a year at Anshan's main Chinese site.